Niramaynextgen/Mind-Mate-AI/README.md

-<# 🧠 Mind Mate – AI
+<h1>🧠 Mind Mate – AI</h1>

-**Mind Mate – AI** is an emotion-aware voice AI companion designed for students and young adults.
+Mind Mate – AI** is an emotion-aware voice AI companion designed for students and young adults.

 Unlike traditional chatbots that only respond to text, Mind Mate listens to *how* a user speaks — detecting emotional cues and intent — and responds with a natural, human-like voice.
 The goal is not productivity or automation, but **emotional understanding and short, supportive interventions**.